 Because, I used to carry a fantastic stool softening and bulking agent called MetaCleanse in my LTYG Shoppe that contained bentonite clay (along with psyllium and flaxseed – just a great combo) and I want my readers to know that I’m telling them the truth about it.
 Likewise, we also carry just straight bentonite clay – and I have used this myself in large amounts for a two-week cleanse and detox.
 Followed by lots of probiotics, of course!
-Since the manufacturer has stopped producing MetaCleanse, in its place you can use 1 tbsp. sprouted flax and chia powder along with 1/2 tsp. bentonite clay.
+Since the manufacturer has stopped producing MetaCleanse, in its place you can use 1 tbsp. sprouted flax and chia powder (available locally and online at various sites; you may have to purchase the two powders separately) along with 1/2 tsp. bentonite clay.

 The point about bentonite and other clays used as an “intestinal broom” is that they don’t just carry out the bad bacteria.
 Clay cannot distinguish between species of microorganism – it just adsorbs it all and carries it out!
 So let’s also talk about that word “adsorb” – no it is not a spelling error and it has a different meaning to the word “absorb”.